HeZhang1994/digital-elevation-model/README.md

 The following procedures for installing GDAL are partly reproduced from [mothergeo](https://mothergeo-py.readthedocs.io/en/latest/development/how-to/gdal-ubuntu-pkg.html).

-1. Install GDAL Development Libraries and export environment variables for the compiler.
+1. Install GDAL Development Libraries and export environment variables for the compiler in Terminal.
 ```bash
 $ sudo apt-get install libgdal-dev